Safety - Look, Listen, and Live

 Tickets and Passes

 UNC Charlotte and CATS are working to create exclusive pass options for UNC Charlotte students, faculty and staff.
-Details regarding these options should be finalized by fall of 2016.
+Details regarding these options should be finalized in early 2017.

 Code of Conduct

 CATS maintain and enforces its own Code of Conduct